ethras/flow-maestro/protocols/parent-child-information-flow.md

 1. Enumerate children using `data.child_activity`
 2. Assess blocked children
 3. Select child to work on
-4. Call `startup` on selected child
+4. Call `/launch` on selected child

 **On Child**:
 1. Review `data.parent_snapshot`